BecomeSingers is reader-supported. When you buy through links on our site, we may earn an affiliate commission. Learn More

 Recommended Crossover Frequencies

-There is a frequency range wherein the crossover can perfectly filter the unwanted sounds.
-Although there is no unified crossover frequency for all speakers, there is, however, a standard frequency range in which the crossover can effectively filter unwanted sounds:
+There is a frequency ranges wherein the crossover can perfectly filter the unwanted sound waves.
+Although there is no unified crossover frequency for all speakers, there is, however, a standard range of frequencies in which the crossover can effectively filter unwanted sounds:

 1) Recommended Frequency for Subwoofers

 The most recommended crossover frequency for subwoofers is 80Hz (low pass).
 At this range, the subwoofer bass is given priority without incorporating midrange sounds.
 Thus, this range is perfect for low-end bass.